Wednesday, September 23, 2009

 LET'S TALK ABOUT OUR WORK

-• Do the flowers fill up the whole paper as in Georgia O’Keeffe’s paintings?
+• Do the flowers fill up the papers?

 What the children might say...